-- The risk: There is a risk that repayable grants received by SFT from the Scottish Government which are then granted on to SFTi to fund the investment in sub-ordinated debt and the share capital of DBFM SPV companies are not correctly recorded in the financial statements of SFT or SFTi. - Our response: There was no further drawdown from the Scottish Government in the year. - Our findings: From the work performed, we have gained assurance over the repayable grants received in the year from SFT and the closing balance at the year end.
+- The risk: There is a risk that repayable grants received by SFT from the Scottish Government which are then granted on to SFTi to fund the investment in sub-ordinated debt and the share capital of DBFM SPV companies are not correctly recorded in the financial statements of SFT or SFTi. - Our response: There was no further drawdown from the Scottish Government in the year. - Our findings: From the work performed, we have gained assurance over the closing balance at the year end.